decentropy/DictateIFTTT/README.md

 Configure your IFTTT recipes with Maker channel to do what you want with the transcribed speech (value1).
 E.g. email someone, run a command, whatever...

-(Requires Pebble Time/Steel/Round or newer)
+(Dictation API requires Pebble Time/Steel/Round or newer)

 ![Image of Pebble](https://raw.githubusercontent.com/steve-vincent/DictateIFTTT/master/dictate.jpg)